Taxation of international executives

 Individuals who reside usually in the Czech Republic are understood to be persons who stay in the Czech Republic for at least 183 days in a given calendar year, either continuously or intermittently.

-If the individual enters the country before the assignment, the days spent in the Czech Republic are to be counted in the 183-day period for the purposes of determining the individual’s residence.
+If the individual enters the country/territory before the assignment, the days spent in the Czech Republic are to be counted in the 183-day period for the purposes of determining the individual’s residence.

 Are there any tax compliance requirements when leaving the Czech Republic?

-The tax authority shall be advised once foreign individual terminates his/her work activities and stay in the Czech Republic and thereby cancel his/her tax registration.
-The taxpayer has to file his/her annual income tax return for the year concerned including the income earned up to the termination of the residence.
+The tax authority shall be advised once foreign individual terminates their work activities and stay in the Czech Republic and thereby cancel their tax registration.
+The taxpayer has to file their annual income tax return for the year concerned including the income earned up to the termination of the residence.
 The tax return is to be filed within the standard statutory deadlines for filing.

 What if the assignee comes back for a trip after residency has terminated?